WALIII/CaBMI/README.md

 ## Hardware Prerequisites

-These functions are exclusively designed for the Bruker 2P (Ultima) Microscope, and are currently susceptible to delays like OS scheduling, etc.
+These functions are dependent on the proprietary Bruker 2P (Ultima) Microscope interface, which by current design is not 'real time', and is highly susceptible to delays like OS scheduling, etc. that increase jitter in the on-line analysis and feedback deployment.

-ATM the software output is an NI 3009 usb device.
+ ATM the hardware output is an NI 3009 usb device.